 A weekly blog of Ideas for Leading Creative Worship

-Rock guitarist Jeff Beck died recently, which reminded me of a lovely song I found on YouTube some years ago of him playing and Rod Stewart singing – People Get Ready.
-How does this relate to worship?
-Here are the lyrics:
+When rock guitarist Jeff Beck died in early 2023, I was reminded of a lovely song I found on YouTube some years ago of him playing and Rod Stewart singing – People Get Ready.

 (Words and Music: Curtis Mayfield)